Dr. Jae-jin Go/ Dongtan City Animal Medical Center/ Korea

 1 week ago

-The Turning Point: Real-World Stories Where an ECG Changed Everything – Case 2: The GDV Patient
+The Turning Point: Real-World Stories Where an ECG Changed Everything – Case 7: The Unheard Warning After Heartworm Treatment

 3 weeks ago